British Rail Class 421: South Central / Southern

 The South Central Division inherited the largest fleet of 4Cig units.
 Originally this included all remaining 'Phase 1' units (though some were later transferred to South Eastern Trains), 35 'Phase 2' units, and the four 8Dig units.
 The remaining few 4Big units were also used on the former Central Division.

 The South Central franchise was initially won by Connex South Central, which applied its yellow and white livery to most stock.
 In 2000 it lost the franchise to the Go-Ahead Group, which operated the franchise as South Central.
 In 2004 this was changed to Southern.
 Four 'Phase 1' units (nos.
 1735/38/40, 1908) and eight 'Phase 2' units (nos.
 1854/56-62) received Southern's new green livery.

 In 1997 the remaining 4Big units were withdrawn.
 Eight were transferred to South West Trains.
-The remaining eleven unit were heavily rebuilt at Eastleigh Works, with compartments removed and opened out, and the buffet carriages withdrawn.
+The remaining eleven units were heavily rebuilt at Eastleigh Works, with compartments removed and opened out, and the buffet carriages withdrawn.
 The modified units were reclassified as Class 421/7 and renumbered into the 1401–1411 range.
 The units were also known as 3Cop units, which denoted their intended use, i.e. dedicated to East Coastway and West Coastway services out of Brighton.
 Two units received names – a rarity for slam-door EMU stock.